TheBuilderDAO/kafe/README.md

 ## How to use?

-This repo is structured as a monorepo using [turborepo](https://turborepo.org), which keeps things modular and gives us the ability to build on top of the Builder DAO SDK independent of Kafé.
+This repo is structured as a [monorepo](https://monorepo.tools) using [turborepo](https://turborepo.org), which keeps things modular and gives us the ability to build on top of the Builder DAO SDK independent of Kafé.
 We use [Yarn](https://yarnpkg.com/) as a package manager.
-See the repo contents in the previous section to understand how the repo is structured.

-## Contributing

-If you're interesting in contributing to this project, we'd love to have you!
-Please take a look at the contribution guidelines in `CONTRIBUTING.md` and reach out.

 ## Quick start for guide authors

 Getting started is easy.
 Follow these steps and you'll be on your way to writing great guides for other web3 developers.
-Note that we elaborate on each of these steps below, so if you're ever confused, please keep reading.
+Note that we elaborate on each of these steps in the next section, so if you're ever confused, please keep reading.

 - Propose your guide on Kafé: [https://dev.builderdao.io/write](https://dev.builderdao.io/write)
 - Once your proposal has enough votes to be funded, [Fork the Kafé repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) on GitHub